ZazaMastro/Playhub-Gaming-Mode/README.md

 Setup.exe
 ```

-The installer configures the companion app, local agent, shortcuts, startup
-mode, and required service preparation.
-It does not install Decky Loader itself.
+The installer configures the companion app, local agent, shortcuts, startup modes, and required service preparation.

 If you use the Decky companion plugin, install `gaming-mode-decky.zip` manually
 through Decky Loader before using the plugin controls.

+## How to install the plugin in DeckyLoader:
+- Open Steam Big Picture
+- Press CTRL + 2 / Home + B / PS + Circle
+- Select the electric plug icon on the bottom
+- Select the Setting icon on the top right of the menu
+- In General, scroll down and enable "Developer Mode"
+- Now in "Developer" select "Install from a ZIP file"
+- Search for the file `gaming-mode-decky.zip` in your PC and click Install

 ## Usage

 Open `Gaming Mode` from the desktop shortcut or Start Menu.

-Main actions:
+Here you can:
 - Switch to Gaming Mode.
 - Switch to Desktop Mode.
 - Choose the default startup mode.

 Switching modes saves the destination shell and signs out.
 On the next sign-in,
-Windows starts the selected shell naturally.
+Windows will start the selected shell, that's it.

 Gaming Mode startup order: